Community Gardens and Urban Agriculture in Quebec

 Family

-The Sainte-Foy gardens, in Quebec City's residential suburbs, are often more family-oriented, with larger plots and a focus on food production for the household.
-Tomatoes, zucchini, beans: the production here is abundant and generous.
+The gardens of Sainte-Foy, in a residential suburb of Quebec, are often more family-oriented, with larger plots and a focus on food production for the household.
+Tomatoes, zucchinis, beans: production is abundant and generous.

 Campus

 Laval University and other institutions have developed community gardens on their campuses.
-These learning and experimentation spaces are open to students, researchers, and sometimes the public, transforming into living laboratories of urban agroecology.
+Learning and experimentation spaces open to students, researchers, and sometimes the public, which become living laboratories of urban agroecology.

 AccessStudents and researchers

-Quebec City is increasingly exploring rooftops as cultivation spaces.
-From greenhouses on commercial building roofs to hotel vegetable gardens, vertical agriculture is gaining height.
+Quebec is increasingly exploring rooftops as cultivation spaces.
+From greenhouses on commercial building roofs to hotel vegetable gardens, vertical farming is reaching new heights.

 Nature

-Urban beekeeping has taken root in several Quebec City neighborhoods.
-Hives on rooftops, in parks, or in community gardens produce unique honey with varied floral aromas depending on the neighborhood and season.
-A biodiversity project as much as a production one.
+Urban beekeeping has been established in several neighborhoods of Quebec.
+Hives on rooftops, in parks, or in community gardens produce unique honey, with floral aromas varying according to neighborhoods and seasons.
+A project of biodiversity as much as production.

 Short supply chains are the natural extension of urban agriculture.
-Farmers' markets, vegetable basket subscriptions, direct sales from the farm: local food is reorganizing itself around proximity.
+Farmers' markets, subscription vegetable baskets, direct sales from the farm: local food is reorganizing around proximity.

 The short supply chain movement has transformed the eating habits of many Quebecers.
-Subscribers to organic vegetable baskets, regulars at farmers' markets, adherents of solidarity grocery stores that offer unsold goods at reduced prices: food consciousness is progressing rapidly in the capital.
+Subscribers to organic vegetable baskets, loyal customers of producers' markets, supporters of solidarity grocery stores offering unsold goods at reduced prices: food awareness is rapidly growing in the capital.

-The Vieux-Port Market in Quebec City is the showcase of local production.
-Fruits and vegetables from Île d'Orléans farms, artisanal dairy products, honey, medicinal herbs: a concentrated taste of Quebec's terroir in the heart of the historic city.
+The Old Port Market of Quebec is the showcase of local production.
+Fruits and vegetables from Île d'Orléans farms, artisanal dairy products, honey, medicinal herbs: a condensed version of Quebec terroir right in the heart of the historic city.

 Proximity